-The Civil Services Exam is conduct and manage by Union Public Service Commission (UPSC) is India’s central recruiting agency.
+The Civil Services Exam is conducted and managed by Union Public Service Commission (UPSC) is India’s central recruiting agency.
 It is responsible for appointments and examinations for all Indian services.
-Civil Services Exam mainly it recruits for the posts of Indian Administrative Services (IAS), Indain Police Services (IPS) and Indian Revenue Services (IRS) and other government exams.
+Civil Services Exam mainly it recruits for the posts of Indian Administrative Services (IAS), Indian Police Services (IPS) and Indian Revenue Services (IRS) and other government exams.
 Civil Services Exam (IAS), the most competitive and prestigious exam of India, conducted by UPSC.

 Civil Services Exam (IAS) is one of the most reputed and is very tough to crack the exam.
-It clearly show that only few hard working students can get success in these exams.
+It clearly shows that only a few hard working students can get success in these exams.
 This all can be done not only by hard work but by a planned hard work.

 CIVIL SERVICES EXAM QUALIFICATIONS